Advice on Employing Young People

 For further information on Child Employment please contact:

-Child Employment Officers – The Department of Education, Sport and Culture 01624 685808 Admin.DESC@gov.im
+Child Employment Officers – The Department of Education, Sport and Culture 01624 685808 Admin.DESC@gov.im.
+Guidance - Employment of Children Regulations.

 Please note that Just the Job is not a HR specialist.
-Employers are responsible for checking that the information provided is correct and we would advise you to check the Isle of Man Government website.
+Employers are responsible for checking that the information provided is correct and we would advise you to check the Isle of Man Government Website.

 Get in touch